FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 ```

 The after the User authorizes access, the response is received by the `redirect_uri` and is handled in the code below,
-an interim access code is received from **Keyrock** and second request must be made to obtain a usable `access_token`.
+an interim access code is received from **Keycloak** and second request must be made to obtain a usable `access_token`.

 ```javascript
 function authCodeGrantCallback(req, res) {